Language

 Console.WriteLine(string.Join(", ", results)); // Task 1, Task 2, Task 3

-// WhenAny: get the first task to complete (timeout example).
+// WhenAny: gets the first completed task (timeout example).

 Task<int> longTask = Task.Run(async () => { await Task.Delay(5000); return 42; });